-- Satisfactory annual ratings for retention and progression in the School Psychology program are required.
+- Satisfactory annual ratings for retention and progression in the School Psychology program.
 Program faculty will evaluate the academic, professional competencies, and professional work characteristics of each student based upon their portfolio and personal statement.
-A recommendation for continuation, continuation with remediation, or dismissal will be made by August 15th of each year.
+A recommendation for continuation, continuation with remediation, or dismissal will be made by August 31st of each year.

 - Based upon NASP standards, all students must fulfill a residency requirement by enrolling as a full-time student (minimum of nine graduate credits for one semester) so as to develop an affiliation with colleagues, faculty, and the profession.

-- Complete 67 graduate credit hours with a minimum GPA of 3.0 on a 4.0 scale.
+- Completion of 64 graduate credits with a minimum GPA of 3.3.

-- Take the PRAXIS II exam in school psychology during the first semester of internship, EDPS-590 Internship in School Psychology, and furnish a copy of the score to the school psychology program coordinator.
+- Take the Praxis Subject Assessments (formerly the Praxis II tests) test in school psychology during the first semester of internship, EDPS 590 Internship in School Psychology I and furnish a copy of the score to the school psychology program director.